 Your Own Twitter Bot

 I hope with this article I could help you to get started.
 As soon as you have your infrastructure running you can build whatever you want.
 The possibilities are endless!
 I’m curious about your ideas for your own bot!
-Please tell me about it in the comments below or let me know on Twitter!
+Please tell me about it on Twitter!

 Ahh and don’t forget to follow my Twitter bot if you want to read the most interesting tweets about software craftsmanship!